A friendly chat when you need it

 - The charity The Calm Zone have a telephone helpline 0800 58 58 58 (5pm to midnight) for anyone feeling low in mood and wanting someone to talk to.

 - The Avon and Wiltshire partnership mental health team have a 24hr support line during COVID19 which can be contacted on 0300 303 1320.

-- The charity Cruse offer free bereavement support and counselling through appointments in Bath and may be able to make appointments over the telephone.
+- The charity Cruse offer free bereavement support and counselling through appointments in Bath, Salisbury and Swindon and also have a telephone support line.
 Tel: 0808 808 1677

 - The Samaritans offer a non-judgemental listening line: Tel: 116 123